-Blue light is a specific wavelength of light that is part of the visible light spectrum - yes, the same light spectrum you learned about in science class back in the day.
-But more than just its visibility, blue light actually has effects that experts have discovered are beneficial to the skin in some ways.
+Blue light is a specific wavelength of light that's part of the visible light spectrum... yes, the same light spectrum you learned about in science class back in the day.
+But more than just its visibility, blue light actually has effects that experts have discovered are beneficial to the skin in certain ways.

 "[Blue light] can be used therapeutically during in-office acne treatments to kill acne-causing bacteria, which is how it is most commonly used," says board-certified dermatologist Elizabeth Hale, MD.
-In addition, when blue light therapy is combined with photodynamic therapy (PDT)it can be used to remove damaged precancerous cells - more information on both treatments below.
+In addition, when blue light therapy is combined with photodynamic therapy (PDT)it can be used to eliminate damaged precancerous cells? more information on both treatments below.

 Benefits of blue light therapy